A5H73Y/Parkour/docs/tutorials/parkour-config.md

   OnServerShutdown:
     BackupFiles: false

-  # Should the Player's Parkour Infomation be deleted if Parkour detects they've been banned
+  # Should the Player's Parkour Information be deleted if Parkour detects they've been banned
   # For example if a Player has been banned for cheating in many Courses, all of their times will be deleted automatically upon banning
   OnPlayerBan:
     ResetParkourInfo: false